alecramsay/pg/docs/index.markdown

     my first hypothesis was that
-    there are well-defined "baseline districts" for a state that only depend on total census population -- While I introduced the concept several years ago,[^5] I had not developed an algorithm for generating them automatically.
+    there are well-defined "baseline districts" for a state that only depend on total census population -- While I introduced the concept several years ago,[^2] I had not developed an algorithm for generating them automatically.

 2. My second hypothesis was that the districts for the notable maps for a state overlap significantly.
-    It seems obvious that – barring extremely serpentine districts – valid redistricting maps for a state *must* share common core areas because of the underlying "population geography" characterized by the baseline districts.
+    It seems obvious that – barring extremely serpentine districts – valid redistricting maps for a state *must* share common core areas because of the underlying "population geography" for a state which is precisely what is characterized by the baseline districts.
-    I wanted to show this empirically and visually, by comparing each map to the baseline map.[^6]
+    I wanted to show this empirically and visually, by comparing each map to the baseline map.[^3]

-To the extent that the latter were true, it would formalize my intuition that the essence of non-gerrymandering districting can be thought of as the rubber band-like stretching of the boundaries of baseline districts to achieve a mix of policy goals, e.g., more proportional, more competitive, etc. In other words, the non-gerrymandering redistricting problem is relatively constrained by the context of a state's political geography and, even more fundamentally, by it's population geography.
-In effect, one effectively must start with the baseline districts and modify them.
+To the extent that the latter were true, it would formalize my intuition that the essence of non-gerrymandering redistricting can be thought of as the rubber band-like stretching of the boundaries of baseline districts to achieve a mix of policy goals, e.g., more proportional, more competitive, etc. In other words, the non-gerrymandering redistricting problem is relatively constrained by the context of a state's population geography.
+Perhaps implicitly, one effectively starts with the baseline districts and modifies their boundaries.

 ## Concept

 The baseline districts for a state are the contigous, 'roughly equal' population districts that are soley a function of total census population by precinct.
-Consequently, they are the *least information* maps--all other maps incorporate more information into their district boundaries.
+Consequently, they are the *least information* maps -- all other maps incorporate more information into their district boundaries.
-Conceptually, they are the districts in the [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) for a state, i.e., the districts that maximize population compactness.[^7] In physics terms, baseline districts can be thought of as minimizing the moment of inertia or energy.
+Conceptually, they are the districts in the [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) for a state, i.e., the districts that maximize population compactness.[^4] In physics terms, baseline districts can be thought of as minimizing the moment of inertia or energy.
 The resulting districts are convex and not oddly shaped like other simple geometric approaches.
 Baseline districts characterize the "population geography" of a state, i.e., how many people live where.